-As a yoga teacher, I practise yoga almost every day.
+As a yoga teacher, I practice yoga almost every day.
 It plays a major role in the way I feel and has, for sure, transformed my body over the years.

 However, being a nutritionist and food scientist as well, I believe that my diet influences my health and looks even more.
 Ever heard the quote “abs are made in the kitchen”?
 Well, it’s true.